oroinc/documentation/user/back-office/marketing/promotions/coupons/index.rst

    * **Promotion** --- Select the promotion that the coupon should relate to, or click |IcBars| to load the list of promotions to choose from.
 Please note that only promotions with the **Triggered by** option set to *Coupons and Conditions* will be displayed on the list of available promotions.
 If there are no promotions to link the coupon to, they can be created and added to the coupon later.
    * **Enabled** --- Enable the checkbox to activate the coupon.
 To deactivate it, clear the checkbox.
    * **Uses Per Coupon** --- Enter the number of times that the coupon may be used.
-   * **Uses Per Person** --- Enter the number of times a specific customer can use the coupon.
+   * **Uses Per Person** --- Enter the number of times a specific customer user can use the coupon.
    * **Valid From/Until** --- Provide the expiration date and time for the coupon.

 4. Click **Save**.